redis-stack/redis-stack-docs/docs/stack/get-started/document-database.md

 OK
 {{< / clients-example >}}

-Any pre-existing JSON documents that have a key prefixed with `bicycle:` are automatically added to the index after it is created.
-Additionally, any JSON documents with the same prefix that are created or modified after index creation are also added or re-added to the index.
+Any pre-existing JSON documents with a key prefix `bicycle:` are automatically added to the index.
+Additionally, any JSON documents with that prefix created or modified after index creation are added or re-added to the index.

 ## Add JSON documents